Nord and Bert Couldn't Make Head or Tail of It

 Nord and Bert Couldn't Make Head or Tail of It is an interactive fiction video game written by Jeff O'Neill and published by Infocom in 1987.
-It was released simultaneously for MS-DOS, Commodore 64, and other platforms.
-Nord and Bert was unique among Infocom games in that it used the game engine to present wordplay puzzles rather than an adventure story.
+It was released simultaneously for Amiga, Apple II, Atari ST, Commodore 64, MS-DOS, and Mac.
+Nord and Bert is unique among Infocom games in that it presents wordplay puzzles.
 It was Infocom's twenty-seventh game.

 Plot

 Each chapter of Nord and Bert is dedicated to a different style of wordplay.
 The first seven chapters can be played in any order, since each exists as an independent "short story" unrelated to the other chapters; to begin the eighth, however, the player must provide seven "passwords" provided by completing each of the other sections.

 The only effort made to interlink the separate parts of the game is as follows: reality has somehow been altered around the town of Punster.
 Idioms and clichés are suddenly manifesting themselves quite literally, and it falls to the player, as it always does, to sort things out.